Grants

 Provincial programs that are delivered in two or more regions or involve participation from across Saskatchewan: maximum of $50,000.

-The FCC AgriSpirit Fund will start accepting online applications for funding in April 15th, 2024
+The FCC AgriSpirit Fund will start accepting online applications for funding from June 25-July 30, 2025

 • Initiatives that support agriculture and food.